 Note: You can also use your keyboard to turn the on-screen keyboard on or off.

-Same principle can be used to launch the OSK from powerShell.
+The same principle can be used to launch the OSK from PowerShell.

 On-screen keyboards are useful in the following areas

 – On-screen keyboards are essential for devices like tablets and 2-in-1 laptops that have touchscreen capabilities.

 – They are a vital accessibility feature for individuals with motor skill challenges or disabilities that may make using a physical keyboard difficult.

 – In public kiosk systems where a physical keyboard might not be practical or secure, an On-Screen Keyboard provides a touch-friendly input option.